 The way a baby attaches to the breast (latches) is important.
-If a baby has only got the nipple in his mouth, without a good mouthful of breast tissue, it will usually feel uncomfortable for the mother and the baby may struggle to get a full supply of milk.
-A deeper latch with a big mouthful of the breast as well as the nipple, will ensure mother’s nipple falls deep in the baby’s mouth where it will not get rubbed against the roof of baby’s mouth or by his tongue.
-With a deeper latch, breastfeeding is comfortable, nipples are not sore, and the breast can be stimulated to make a full milk supply.
+If a baby has only got the nipple in his mouth, without a good mouthful of breast tissue, it will usually feel uncomfortable for the mother, and the baby is likely to struggle to get a full supply of milk.
+This is often called a “shallow latch”.
+Conversely, when baby has a big mouthful of the breast as well as the nipple, it means the mother’s nipple is deeper in the baby’s mouth where it will not get rubbed against the roof of baby’s mouth or by his tongue.
+With plenty of breast tissue as well as the nipple in a baby’s mouth (a deep latch), breastfeeding is comfortable, nipples are not sore, and the milk-making tissue in the breast can be stimulated to make a full milk supply.

 Find a breastfeeding specialist

-The best way to get help with latching your baby to the breast for feeding is to have a face-to-face session with a breastfeeding specialist such as an IBCLC lactation consultant.
+If possible, a great way to get help with positioning and attaching your baby to the breast is to see a breastfeeding specialist such as an IBCLC lactation consultant.
 An IBCLC will be able to suggest different positions and techniques based on yours and your baby’s anatomy.
-Your IBCLC can share breastfeeding tips before your baby is born so that you know what to expect or, if your baby has already arrived they can help you to get breastfeeding running smoothly and avoid sore nipples or painful feeds.
+They can help with general breastfeeding tips before your baby is born so that you know what to expect or, if your baby has already arrived, they can help you avoid sore nipples or painful feeds.

 Latching tips before the feed

 Look for early feeding cues

 Signs that a baby is getting hungry are known as feeding cues.
 Early feeding cues include a baby sucking his fist or fingers, and your baby turning his head side-to-side with a wide open mouth as he searches for the breast (called rooting).
 A late feeding cue would be when your baby cries out loud.
 Offer the breast when your baby shows early feeding cues; it is much easier to feed a calm baby than one who has to get upset first and scream to get fed.